-The Benjamin West Gallery is located on our first floor and offers samples of the renown artists work along with interpretive speaker, sculptor Terry Jones, giving informative talks on West's life and work.
+The Benjamin West Gallery is located on our first floor and offers samples of the renown artists work along with interpretive speaker, and Newtown sculptor Terry Jones, giving informative talks on West's life and work.
 Terry joins us on specific Saturdays throughout the year.

-All participants are volunteers from our community and we welcome anyone interested in joining.
+All participants are volunteers from our community, and we welcome anyone interested in joining.

-More information on our weekly programs can be found on Instagram at square_tavern_art_center and our facebook page Newtown Square Historical Society or email us at firstname.lastname@example.org.
+More information on our programs can be found on our Facebook page Newtown Square Historical Society or email us at firstname.lastname@example.org.
 We are also in the Marple Patch.

 We encourage you to visit the tavern and experience one of Newtown Square's historic treasures.